Last updated: 31st March 2023

 Vincent van Gogh moved to The Hague to practice as an apprentice of his cousin Anton Mauve, a renowned painter.
 Vincent learned the principles of painting in watercolor and oil paint from Mauve and came to his studio almost every day to practice.

 Anton Mauve belonged to The Hague School of painters, led by Herman Tersteeg.
-Tersteeg was the most important art dealer in The Netherlands in that period, and Vincent had worked in his gallery as a clerk.
+Tersteeg was the most important art dealer in The Netherlands in that period, and Vincent worked as a clerk in his gallery.
 He hoped that Tersteeg could help him with advice and sell his paintings.

 Despite Theo’s monthly allowances, Vincent was always desperately short of money because the cost of painting materials and models was much higher than he could afford.
 As a result, Vincent van Gogh was miserable, lonely, and often very hungry during his years in The Hague.
 He had to choose between food and painting materials and preferred painting materials over food.